Ph.D. in Psychology – Behavior Analysis

 The founding faculty members of the Behavior Analysis program were Don Hake, Andy Lattal, Kent Parker, and Jim Shafer.
 Andy Lattal served as area coordinator from 1982-2012.
 Mike Perone served as area coordinator from 2012-2013.
 Claire St. Peter now serves in that capacity.
-Of the present faculty, Andy Lattal arrived in 1972, Mike Perone in 1984, Karen Anderson in 2003, Claire St. Peter in 2006, Regina Carroll in 2012, and Kathryn Kestner in 2015.
+Of the present faculty, Andy Lattal arrived in 1972, Mike Perone in 1984, Karen Anderson in 2003, Claire St. Peter in 2006, and Kathryn Kestner in 2015.
 Since its inception, the program area has awarded nearly a hundred doctoral degrees to students who have come from all parts of the United States and from many other countries.

 The Department of Psychology is a recipient of the Society for the Advancement of Behavior Analysis Award for Enduring Programmatic Contributions to Behavior Analysis.
 This award is given to an agency, department or facility of an organization that contributes to the ongoing and enduring development of behavior analysis.
 In addition, the behavior analysis program is fully accredited by the Association for Behavior Analysis International and includes a course sequence approved by the Behavior Analysis Certification Board.

 Over the years, our faculty members have been recognized through major teaching and research awards given by both the university and by professional societies.
 Faculty also further behavior-analytic science by serving on as editors and associate editors of major behavior-analytic journals and receiving and managing extramural research grants.